 What should I wear to orientation?

 During Orientation students spend time walking around campus.
 Therefore, students should wear comfortable shoes and dress appropriately for the weather.
 As most facilities are air conditioned, you may want to bring a sweater.
+Please bring a mask.
+We will be both indoors and outdoors.

 Are kosher meals available?